Mental Health First Aid (MHFA) (England)

 - Provide support on a first aid basis

 The MHFA standard course is split in four manageable parts; depression and what is mental health; suicide and substance misuse; anxiety disorders, self-harm, eating disorders and personality disorders; psychosis and building a healthy community for all.
+Each session is built around a Mental Health First Aid action plan.

 Successful delegates will be issued with an Adult Mental Health First Aider (MHFA) certificate.
 It is recommended that Mental Health First Aiders attend a Refresher course every 3 years.